kbase/taxonomy_re_api/README.md

 Fetch the direct descendants for a taxon vertex.

 The optional "search_text" parameter can be specified to search on scientific name for the children.

-Within `"search_text"`, you can use this syntax to refine the results:
-* Separate search terms by comma: "rhodobacter,pseudomonas"
-* To search against a term **OR** another term, use a "|" prefix: "rhodobacter,|pseudomonas"
-* To search by prefix, use the "prefix:" prefix: "prefix:rhodo,|prefix:pseudo"
-* To exclude a term, use `"-term"`
+See the **Search text** section below for details on the `search_text` parameter.

 [Request parameters schema (wrapped in an array)](/src/server/schemas/get_children.yaml)